Non-parametric estimates for graphon mean-field particle systems: Minimax analysis on plug-in estimators

 \section{Minimax analysis on plug-in estimators}

-In Section~\ref{s:estimates} we presented an upper bound for the estimation error $\E \abs{\hat \mu^n_h - \mu}^2$.
-It is similar to the ones given in~\cite{BolleyGuillinVillani2007} and is not tight.
-However, the estimator $\hat \mu^n_h$ is optimal whenever the parameters $h_2$ and $h_3$ are properly chosen.
-We conduct in this section a minimax analysis to study both the upper bound and lower bound of the estimation errors of $\mu$, the particle density.
+In Section~\ref{s:estimates} we presented upper bounds for the estimation error $\E \abs{\hat \mu^n_h - \mu}^2$ and $\E \abs{\hat \pi^n_h - \pi}^2$.
+Those are similar to those given in~\cite{BolleyGuillinVillani2007} and are not tight, though convergent.
+However, the estimators themselves are indeed optimal whenever the parameters $h_1$, $h_2$, and $h_3$ are properly chosen.
+In this section, we conduct a minimax analysis to study both the upper bounds and lower bounds of the estimation errors to witness the optimality.